neeerp/subway/README.md

 See this hosted at https://subway.davidg.xyz

-## Build Instructions
+## Build and Deploy Instructions
-Run `./bundle.sh` to regenerate templates, bundle lambda handlers, and compile CSS.
+Run `./bundle.sh` to regenerate templates, bundle lambda handlers, and compile CSS with tailwind.

-Afterwards, you have to manually deploy the handlers to Lambda, and you need to manually drop `style.css` to the (hardcoded) S3 bucket.
-Yes, it's painful :)
+Deploy by `cd`-ing into the `cdk/` directory and running `cdk deploy`.
+Note that the infrastructure as code currently only creates the Lambda functions and static asset S3 bucket, however it does not create all necessary infrastructure.
+I'll try to get to that eventually.

 ## TODO List
-[ ] Automate deployment to AWS so I don't have to manually upload this stuff every time I make a change [ ] Use Tailwind CSS to make things ✨ p r e t t y ✨
+- [X] Automate deployment to AWS so I don't have to manually upload this stuff every time I make a change
+- [X] Use Tailwind CSS to make things ✨ p r e t t y ✨
+- [ ] "Fix" the existing infrastructure definitions that are probably missing fields (I got things to work by importing my existing infrastructure into my CDK stack)
+- [ ] Move static assets behind CloudFront
+- [ ] Define the rest of the infrastructure using CDK